This Mickey Mouse pumpkin is a super cute and easy pumpkin decorating idea that Disney fans of all ages will love making!

 For your convenience, this post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

-I guess I was feeling inspired because we just came back from a trip to Disney and decided we needed a little more Disney magic.
+I guess I was feeling inspired because we just came back from a trip to Disney and this seemed like a fun way to bring the Disney magic home.

 This year I even made a Baby Yoda pumpkin and oh my gosh, is he cute!!!